syncfusion-content/wpf-docs/wpf/SfRichTextBoxAdv/Find-and-Replace-text.md

 </table>

-The following code example explains how to show the OptionsPane of RichTextBoxAdv using command binding.
+The following code example explains how to show the OptionsPane of the **RichTextBoxAdv** by using the command binding.

 {% highlight html %}